-- goals related to the aim of the video game, - user related to the ease of use, understanding of the application and satisfaction, - tasks the actions taken to achieve the goals,
+goals - related to the aim of the video game,

-- technology AR applications need special devices and sensors, - usability how user-friendly is the interface.
+user - related to the ease of use, understanding of the application and satisfaction, tasks - the actions taken to achieve the goals, technology - AR applications need special devices and sensors, usability - how user-friendly is the interface.

-A series of specific questions have been established for each of the 10 categories proposed by Nielsen, using the methodology presented in [12].
-Additionally, we used Severity Levels to classify the type of problems that arise and decide their priority when we reiterate through the previous stages.
+A series of specific questions have been established for each of the 10 categories proposed by Nielsen, using the methodology presented by Guimaraes & Martins (1993).
+Additionally, we used Severity Levels to assign the problem priority when we reiterate through the previous stages.
 These are:

-- 0 -there is no problem,
+- 0 there is no problem,

 - 1 the issue must be solved if there is enough time,

-- 2 a minor problem,
+- 2 minor problem,

-- 3 a major problem,
+- 3 major problem,

 - 4 the issue must be solved immediately.